-The Trust assesses each event on its merits, to determine if it is appropriate for the Park and can be accommodated in the Park's calendar of activities.
-The following steps apply:
+Parramatta Park Trust will assesses each event application on its merits, to determine if it is appropriate for the site and our annual events and activities schedule.

-1. The event organiser, promoter or hirer submits the event application form to the Trust including the following information:
+1. The event organiser, promoter or hirer submits the event application form to the Trust, outlining:

-• proof of previous experience managing events of a similar scale; and
+- proof of previous experience managing events of a similar scale

 2. The Trust assesses the application internally against a number of criteria.